 Kinship Care refers to cases where a relative or non-relative has taken over the full-time care, nurturing and protection of a child.
-The definition for kinship caregivers also goes beyond the scope of blood relatives and may include an adult who has a familiar relationshi or bond with the child and/or family.
+The definition for kinship caregivers also goes beyond the scope of blood relatives and may include an adult who has a familiar relationship or bond with the child and/or family.
+Click here to download a Guide to Kinship Care.

 Are you a grandparent who is caring for a grandchild in Ohio, but cannot make vital decisions because you don't have legal custody?